 Dr. Caroline and her team are not just concerned with the health of your mouth, but the overall health of all our patients as well.
-That's why we also offer sleep apnea treatment in Red, Deer, AB.
+That's why we also offer treatment for sleep apnea in Red Deer.
+Sleep apnea causes a person’s breathing to be interrupted as they sleep.
+This is usually caused by a blockage of the airway.
 A common warning sign for this sleep-related breathing disorder is snoring.
 But since snoring is so common, many people choose to ignore this symptom and deem it harmless.
 Please don't!
 Your snoring may be more than just an annoying habit – it could be impacting your health!

 Many people are affected by sleep apnea in Red Deer.
 But what exactly does the disorder do to your body?
 Sleep apnea is the cessation of breathing for ten seconds or more when sleeping.
 It is usually caused by the tongue falling back and blocking the airway.
 When this occurs, the resulting drop in oxygen in your bloodstream can gradually and cumulatively over time deprive your vital organs of the necessary oxygen they need to function and repair themselves.
 Sleep apnea interrupts the sleep cycles so that you don't reach the deeper stages of sleep crucial for the regeneration of tissues.
 It can put you at an increased risk of heart attack, stroke and other health concerns.